 Loan Debt Consolidation

 There are some student loan debt consolidation programs which allow the student to get some cash back for consolidating their loans.
-It is possible to have low interest rates for these and even reduce the amounts charged monthly depending on how consecutively past repayments have been made and the given loan period.
+It is possible to have low-interest rates for these and even reduce the amounts charged monthly depending on how consecutively past repayments have been made and the given loan period.

-If you have taken both federal and private loans ensure that you do not consolidated them into one.
+If you have taken both federal and private loans, ensure that you do not consolidate them into one.
 Federal loans have the backing of the government and can be refinanced, but the same does not apply to private loans.
 Also, private loans have a high rate of interest which is charged on them.
 Though it is not possible to obtain consolidation for private loans, you can check out the William D Ford Federal Direct Loan program to find out more about those which are offered by the government.